jessaimaya/minimal-site/NATIVE_PROJECTS_GUIDE.md

 The NativeCanvas component includes a "Show Code" button that displays the source code in a modal.
 This feature:

-- Automatically reads the source file (lib.rs for Rust, main.cpp for C++)
+- Automatically reads the source file (lib.rs for Rust, main.c for C)
 - Displays syntax-highlighted code in a modal overlay
 - Provides easy access for users to understand implementation
 - Maintains the minimal design aesthetic with monospace fonts